Education in Australia

 Australian education system for international students

 During your time as a student in Australia you will be encouraged to think for yourself and develop your own ideas.
-You will do this alongside becoming an expert in your subject.
+You will do this whilst you work towards becoming an expert in your subject.
 Studying at CSU Study Centres gives you the freedom and responsibility to explore your ideas and interests with the support of expert teachers who are in touch with the latest industry developments.

 You will learn in group lectures, group discussions and through studying by yourself at university in Australia.
 Your degree may also include opportunities for practical work or fieldwork.
 The methods of teaching you will experience depend on the degree you choose.

 The type and number of assessments you will need to complete depend on the degree you study.
 Some degrees involve regular assessment.
-Some may be assessed with one final exam.
-Some may include both assessments and exams.
+Some may be assessed with one final exam, whilst others may include both assessments and exams.
 You may be asked to submit coursework, essays and a final dissertation, take part in group work and presentations, or sit exams.

 You can study a degree in Australia if you would like to explore your chosen subject in greater depth.
 Qualifications you can work towards include Associate, Bachelor, Master and Doctoral Degrees.